DavidRajchman/ROS2_modular_edge_offloading/ros/src/ros_ws/src/modular_gateway_sender/GWcontrolPlane.md

 #### 2.2.
 Bridge Control Plane Protocol [Revised]

 This protocol is used for all communication with the Bridge after discovery is complete.
-It is a payload-centric design.
+It is a payload-centric design based on the actual implementation in the Bridge and Modular Gateway.

-*   **Transport:** Standard TCP connection, established using `TransportLib`.
+*   **Transport:** Standard TCP connection, established using `TransportLib::TcpClientTransport` (from MGW) and `TcpServerTransport` (on Bridge).
 *   **Format:** JSON.
-Each message is a single JSON object.
+Each message is a single JSON object sent as UTF-8 string.
+*   **Message Framing:** Length-prefixed or newline-delimited (implementation-specific; current Bridge uses raw TCP stream with buffer).
-*   **Reliability:** Guaranteed delivery for critical messages is implemented via a sequence number and acknowledgment mechanism.
+*   **Reliability:** Hop-by-hop guaranteed delivery implemented via sequence number and ACK mechanism on the MGW-Bridge link only.
+The Bridge-OM link is assumed stable.

 ##### **Protocol Envelope**
 Every message exchanged on this channel MUST conform to the following universal JSON structure.
 All message-specific data is contained within the `payload` object.